francescovenica/sample-app/PART-1.md

 In this tutorial we will create a new app from the api to the frontend using Postgres as database, NodeJS + Express + PostGraphile for the api and NextJS + Apollo for the frontend:

 - in the first part we will create the api
-- in the second we will create the frontend
+- in the second part we will create the frontend
-- in the last part we will speak about postgres data isolation
+- in the last part we will speak about data isolation

+I'll take for granted that you have some experience with node, ts and a bit of knowledge on sql language.

-This articles will have some code snippets/images to get a better experience in both desktop and mobile, if you want to see the full code you can find the link to the repo at the end of the guide.
+This article will have only some code snippet, if you want to see the full code you can find the link to the repo at the end of the guide.

 Let's start with the Api, why Postgraphile?
-Postgraphile is a very powerfull package that convert a Postgres database in a GraphQL schema creating all the necessary resolvers for us.
+Postgraphile is a very powerfull package that convert a Postgres database in a GraphQL schema creating all the necessary resolvers for us without N+1 issues when doing queries against the db.
 Using Typescript and Codegen we are also able to get all the types with one simple script, cool right?

 In order to create our GraphQL server we need to create the db first, let spin up a Postgres instance using docker: